 What We Have is an inspiring memoir about Amy’s family and her personal experience as a previvor of cancer.
 Long before the BRCA1 gene was ever discovered, Amy’s family knew that they were genetically predisposed to ovarian cancer.
 They all took care to have their children before the age of 35 so that they could have their ovaries removed before the cancer inevitably hit.
 Amy had just had her first child when her mother was diagnosed with breast cancer, despite having had her ovaries removed years earlier.
 Soon enough, they learned that the two cancers were linked and Amy and her sisters had yet another type of cancer to worry about.

 Then, of course, there is the time they actually had.
 That’s what makes this book so wonderful.
 The way Amy realizes what time she does have, and the way she uses that time to live life to its fullest is truly inspiring.

 I loved this book.
-Memoirs aren’t usually my favorite, but this story was truly engaging and I honestly couldn’t put it down.
+This memoir was truly engaging and I honestly couldn’t put it down.
 When I did put it down, I was crying (a lot), and I definitely had much to think about.
 We really never know when we’ll leave this life, or when our loved ones will leave this life, and Amy’s unique experience of actually having an inkling about how things might end up was thought-provoking and even reassuring.